A Quick Look at Delhi’s Odd-Even Rule Car System

-Now when the Delhi Government’s road rationing scheme is again in force from April 15 to 30, we decide to do an in-depth analysis to unravel the strands here.
+When the Delhi Government’s road rationing scheme is again in force from April 15 to 30, we did an in-depth analysis to unravel the strands here.

 Odd-even scheme: Top key takeaways